 The Passover had historical meaning.
-(Ex 12) It commemorated the deliverance of the Israelites from their bondage in Egypt.
-The life of the Israelites in Egypt was misery itself.
+(Ex 12) It commemorated the deliverance of the Israelites from bondage in Egypt.
+Their life in Egypt was misery itself.
 Just to eat three meals a day, they had to undergo forced labor day after day.
 They worked hard and did not eat enough.
 So their skin clung to their bones.
 Their drained bodies were full of marks of whipping.
 Their lives in Egypt were an exact picture of slavery to Satan, and a description of hell.